-18d.
+18e.
 Payment limitations:

-- The Department will not pay for services which do not involve direct, face-to-face, patient contact. - The provider may not bill the Program or the recipient for: - o Completion of forms and reports; - o Broken or missed appointments; - o Professional services rendered by mail or telephone; - Services which are provided at no charge to the general public with the exception of mental health services that are included as part of a child's IEP or IFSP; and - o Providing a copy of a recipient's medical record when requested by another licensed provider on behalf of a recipient.
+- The Department will not pay for services which do not involve direct patient contact. - The provider may not bill the Program or the recipient for: - Completion of forms and reports; - o Broken or missed appointments; - o Professional services rendered by mail; - Services which are provided at no charge to the general public with the exception of certain mental health services that are rendered in the school setting to eligible recipients; and - Providing a copy of a recipient's medical record when requested by another licensed provider on behalf of a recipient. - The Department reimburses only for one service per service date. - The Department does not reimburse for outpatient health services provided to an individual when the individual is in a hospital or residential treatment center - The Department does not reimburse services provided by a school health-related service provider that are not included on a child's IEP or IFSP, with the exception of certain mental health services described in 18.d c.

-TN No. 10-04 Supersedes TN No. NEW Approval Date: JUN 25 2010 Effective Date JANUARY 1, 2010 c.
 Home Health Agencies - reimbursed at the lower of the provider's customary charge to the general public or the Department's fee schedule.
 Effective January 1, 2010, the fee schedule rates shall be adjusted annually, by the same factor used by the Centers for Medicare and Medicaid Services in updating Medicare's prospective payment system rates.
 The annual fee schedule rate adjustment shall be limited to a maximum of 5 percent and be effective the date on which Medicare's rate changes are implemented.
 There are both governmental and private providers of home health services.
 All providers are reimbursed according to the same published fee schedule and will be notified of the rate change via transmittal which will also be published on the Department of Health and Mental Hygiene's web site.